HudsonAlpha/synergy/projects/Python/README.md

-# HudsonAlpha HPE Synergy
+# HudsonAlpha HPE Synergy Provisioning via Image Streamer and Python

 The HudsonAlpha artifact bundles and scripts are used to provision 3 use cases:
+Docker CentOS 7.3
+OpenStack Newton all-in-one
-Docker CentOS 7.3, OpenStack Newton all-in-one, and OpenStack Newton compute node
+OpenStack Newton compute node

 ## Pre-requisites